Background pattern

 The usual starting dose is 50 mg twice a day.

-Treatment with Vimpat can also begin with a dose of 100 mg of Vimpat twice a day.
+Treatment with Vimpat may also be started with a dose of 100 mg of Vimpat twice a day.

 Your doctor may increase the dose you take twice a day by 50 mg each week, until you reach a maintenance dose between 100 mg and 300 mg twice a day.